saxmaries/exotic-options/01_products/README.md

 This folder defines exotic option payoff structures.

-Each file implements a specific product type, such as:
+Each file implements a specific type of exotic option product, such as:

 - **Barrier options** (knock-in, knock-out)
 - **Asian options** (arithmetic / geometric)